gnran/keep-docs/docs/Staking/rewards.md

 # Staking Rewards

-The Keep Network has a non-inflationary rewards model, and all rewards are in KEEP, ETH and/or tBTC.
+The Keep Network has a non-inflationary rewards model, and all rewards are in KEEP, ETH and/or tBTCs.

 ## Overview